karlseguin/auwfg/readme.md

 The `Json(body string, status int)` helper should prove helpful.

 The `Fatal(err error)` helper should be used when an `InternalServerError` should be returned and an error logged (using the standard logger)

+The `auwfg.Deleted` variable is a response which returns 204 and a content-length of 0

 ### Closing Responses
 The reason for responses to implement `Close` is to make it possible to use buffer pools when generating responses.
 If you're creating your own `Response`, it would not be unusual for `Close` to do nothing.
 Furthermore, under normal conditions, AUWFG will take care of closing responses.
 However, if you intercept a `auwfg.Response` and return a different response, you should call `Close()` on it.
 For example: